Tanks for the Lesson: Leopards, too, for Canada

 - Canadian Army Journal (Vol. 10.4, Winter 2008) – Canadian Armour in Afghanistan.
 By Maj.
 Trevor Cadieu, serving as Second-In-Command in Lord Strathcona’s Horse (Royal Canadians).
 Mostly discusses the use of Leopard C2 (1A5 CAN) tanks, not the Leopard 2s.

 - CASR – Hard Numbers – CF Afghanistan Casualties by Vehicle Type.
 Note that many of the LAV-III casualties stem from the practice of riding with soldiers’ bodies outside of various hatches.
-This is the result of a tradeoff between the need for all-around awareness, and the benefits of having locals see your faces and presence; and protection.
+This is the result of a tradeoff between protection vs. the need for all-around awareness, and the benefits of having locals see your faces.

 - CASR – Assessing the Threats to CF Leopard Tanks in Afghanistan: IEDs are Bad Enough.
 Are Leopards Facing Guided Missiles?

 - Aviation Week Ares (Nov 19/10) – Marines Sending in the Tanks.
-The US Marines pick up from the Canadians and Danes, and send in a company of M1 Abrams tanks.
+The US Marines pick up the idea from the Canadians and Danes, and send in a company of M1 Abrams tanks.

 - Canada DND (July 8/09) – Force Mobility Enhancement.
-Refers to the engineering add-ons for the new Leopard 2 fleet, and dedicated AEVs.
+Refers to the engineering add-ons for the new Leopard 2 fleet, and dedicated ARVs/AEVs.

 - CASR (May 2007) – Leopard-kampvogne til Afghanistan?: a Little Help from our Friends.
 Looks like Canada won’t be the only NATO country with Leopard 2 tanks in Afghanistan.
 Denmark looks set to take 5 of its Leopard 2A5-DKs in country…